DSR-RHIT/creating-reproducible-reports/pages/009_data-tidying.md

 - ![](../resources/images/code-icon.png)<!-- --> *add code*: insert a code chunk then transcribe the R code
 - ![](../resources/images/knit-icon.png)<!-- --> *Knit* after each addition.

+### open a new Rmd script

+We concluded the previous script by saving a long form of the data set to file.
+That makes a convenient point to conclude that script and begin another to continue the analysis.

+- Open a new Rmd file, and name it `02_calibr_data-tidying.Rmd`
+- Start the new script with the same YAML header as the previous script
+- Change the title to `"Load-cell calibration --- tidying the data"`
+- Inset the same code chunk for the knitr setup

 ### add a column of observation numbers

+The new script starts where the old one left off.
+Read in the data set we saved earlier.

 ![](../resources/images/code-icon.png)<!-- -->